 You get one of these types of credits if you’re eligible:

 - Class 1 - these count towards your State Pension and may help you qualify for some other benefits, for example contribution-based Jobseeker’s Allowance

 - Class 3 - these count towards your State Pension only

 Check your credits

-Check your National Insurance record to find out if you got credits.
+Check your National Insurance record to find out if you have credits.
 If you applied for credits but they’re wrong on your record, contact the office where you applied.